(Click on the Question below to go to our answer)

 Yes we certainly do and they are very popular.

 Every year we have “Season Tickets”, in sets from 5 days to 50 days, available to purchase days in advance.
+We also have “Special Offers” to support our registered charity.
 These days do not have to be assigned dates and can be used across the financial year on any of our topics and bespoke topics too.
 This allows organisations to spend their remaining budgets on at least some of the next financial years training requirements.

 This year, to help post lockdown, we have also added the facility for some organisations to order now and pay by the 7th of April next year.
 This means organisations can continue to offer their people training and pay from next years (21/22) budget.